OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 ## `/resources/{resourceId}`

-OADA's `/resources` are the meat and potatoes of the OADA API (in fact `/bookmarks`, `/meta`,  etc are just special cases of `/resources`) and as a result is the most complex.
+OADA's `/resources` are the meat and potatoes of the OADA API (in fact `/bookmarks`, `/meta`,  etc are just special cases of `/resources`) and, as a result, are the most complex.
 That said, the OADA team has tried to keep the required functionally as simple as possible.
 The responsibilities of `/resources` include: